Overview

 This article assumes you have purchased your domain registration at DreamHost and are updating your domain's nameservers to point to Cloudflare.

-If you have purchased your domain registration outside of DreamHost, you will need to update your domain’s nameservers with the company where your domain is registered.
+If you instead purchased your domain registration outside of DreamHost, you will need to update your domain’s nameservers with the company where your domain is registered.

 DNSSEC

 Before proceeding, make sure your DreamHost domain is not using DNSSEC.
-You can check at the following site:
+You can check your domain at this site.

-Enter your domain name to check.
-If you see any RED X icons, your domain is not using DNSSEC and you can proceed with the following steps.
+Enter your domain name to check if it's using DNSSEC.
+If you see any red X icons, your domain is not using DNSSEC, and you can proceed with the following steps.
 Otherwise, contact support for assistance.

-The following steps walk you through creating a free Cloudflare account.
+The following steps walk you through creating a free Cloudflare account, adding an SSL certificate, and enabling DNSSEC.

 - Sign up for a Cloudflare account.